-Light Wells & the Floors they Rise There are no light wells in this premises.
+, Light Wells & the Floors they Rise There are no light wells in this premises.
 Through Atria & the Floors they No atria have been created/included within this premises.
-Rise Through no atha have been created/included within this premises.
-Passenger and There is one personner lift at this promises and conves the following floors: Disabled Access There is one passenger lift at this premises and serves the following floors; All floor levels.
-Platform Lifts (DAPL) All floor levels.
-Lifts for Fire Fighter's There are no Fire Fighting lifts installed within this promises Use There are no Fire Fighting lifts installed within this premises.
+Rise Through No atria have been created/included within this premises.
+Passenger and Disabled Access There are no passenger lifts installed within this premises.
+Platform Lifts (DAPL) Lifts for Fire Fighter's There are no Fire Fighting lifts installed within this promises Use There are no Fire Fighting lifts installed within this premises.
 Evacuation Aids There are no evacuation aids installed within the premises.
 Mains Electrical The mains electrical incomer is enclosed in 30 minute fire resisting Incomer construction.
-Electrical Distribution The EDB is not located in the means of escape.
-Boards (EDB) location The EDB is not located in the means of escape.
+Electrical Distribution The EDB is located in a compartmented separate cupboard which is kept Boards (EDB) location secure.
 Protection Offered to Electrical Distribution EDB's are separated from the means of escape by fire resisting construction.
-Boards (EDB) Heating/Cooling Plant Electrical wall mounted convection heaters.
+Boards (EDB) Heating/Cooling Plant There is no communal heating in this premises.
 Heating/Cooling Plant Net applicable Protection Not applicable.
-Gas Mains and Meters There is no gas main supply to this premises or the areas being assessed.
-Storage of Heating & Fuels are not stored on site.
-Generator Fuel Oil Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.
+Gas Mains and Meters No gas supply or meters could be located.
+Storage of Heating & Fuels are not stored an eite Generator Fuel Oil Fuels are not stored on site.
+Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment. ,